Zubaida Yazdani: Personal life

-On her return home to Hyderabad she was appointed lecturer (1942) and then reader (1947) in history at the Women's College, Osmania university.
-She started M.A. classes there.
-She taught there for many years and also conducted and published research while teaching there.
+On return to Hyderabad she was appointed lecturer (1942) and then reader (1947) in history at the Women's College, Osmania University.
+She taught for many years while also conducting and publishing research.

-Zubaida Yazdani, however, had a great desire to pursue postgraduate education.
-Indian teaching staff with more than ten years of service were allowed two years leave with full pay.
-She left for Britain in March 1963 and started attending postgraduate classes at London university School of Oriental and African Studies and later transferred to Oxford University, where she completed her postgraduate studies at St. Hilda's College.
+She returned to Britain in 1963 and attended postgraduate classes at London University School of Oriental and African Studies.
+She later transferred to Oxford University, where she completed her postgraduate studies at St. Hilda's College.

-From 1967 to 1969 she was senior reader at the Women's college, Osmania University, and was also its acting principal.
+From 1967 to 1969 she was senior reader at the women's college, Osmania University, and was also its acting principal.
 Then she became reader in history at the Arts college, Osmania University, and finally head of its history department.